odersky/sips/drafts/inlinemacros.md

 selectors and inline patterns.
 While useful, this would be much harder to spec and implement than conditionals.

+Inline expressions are rewritten "outside in", that is, in call by name mode.

 3. A field selection of an inline class with an inline argument selects the argument: E.g., `new C(42).x` rewrites to `42`.